Avesthagen

 Avesthagen Limited is an integrated systems biology platform company headquartered in Bangalore, India.
 It was founded as an academic startup in 1998 by Villoo Morawala-Patell, a Rockefeller Fellow and grantee within NCBS-UAS, Bangalore.
 Avesthagen started business operations on March 21, 2001 with Series-A round investment led by ICICI Ventures and Tata Industries.
-Dr.Villoo Morawala Patell, is the Chairperson and Managing Director of Avesthagen Limited.
+Villoo Morawala Patell, is the Chairperson and Managing Director of Avesthagen Limited.

-The company developed a unique portfolio of high-potential pharmaceutical, nutrition and agro-industrial bio-based products and continues to create novel products through convergence of food, pharma and population genetics leading to "Predictive, Preventive, Personalized" Healthcare and Food security".
-The goal of PPP healthcare is to use the advanced tools of molecular genetics to predict how patients will respond to drugs, reducing harm and increasing benefit.
-The dual combination of diagnostic and treatment technologies is at the heart of personalized medicine and will continue to transform modern healthcare dramatically.